 - Type

-net userand press Enter to see a list of user accounts on your PC. - Find the exact name of the account you want to delete.
+net userand press Enter to see a list of user accounts on your computer. - Find the exact name of the account you want to delete.

-- Type the following command and press Enter (replace
+- Type the following command and press Enter.
+Replace UserName with the real user name:

 Method 4: Delete User Account Using PowerShell